quicwg/base-drafts/draft-ietf-quic-transport.md

 field.
 Values greater than the Sequence Number MUST be treated as a connection error of type PROTOCOL_VIOLATION.

-The sender cannot reduce the value of the Retire Prior To field in subsequent NEW_CONNECTION_ID frames.
-That is, once a sender indicates a Retire Prior To value, it MAY indicate a smaller value, but it has no effect.
-A receiver MUST ignore any Retire Prior To fields that do not increase.
+Once a sender indicates a Retire Prior To value, smaller values sent in subsequent NEW_CONNECTION_ID frames have no effect.
+A receiver MUST ignore any Retire Prior To fields that do not increase the largest received Retire Prior To value.

 ## RETIRE_CONNECTION_ID Frame {#frame-retire-connection-id}